How to Protect Yourself From Coronavirus at College

 Below are some quick, common-sense tips to help you stay healthy at school and take care of yourself if you've contracted COVID-19 or another kind of virus.

 Wash Your Hands

 Viruses commonly spread through airborne respiratory droplets from coughs and sneezes.
-In these droplets, a virus can travel about 3-6 feet and infect people nearby or land on hard surfaces.
+In these droplets, a virus can travel about 3-6 feet, infecting people nearby or landing on hard surfaces.